 At illegal waste sites, there may be a higher risk of finding hazardous substances with little or no information about the contents.

 For more information about hazardous materials refer to Foundation for hazardous materials and National Operational Guidance: Hazardous materials.

 Unstable ground may commonly be encountered at industries such as:

 - Caravan and camping sites

 Many materials produce dust that is combustible; in the form of a cloud such dust can explode if ignited.
 Anything that can burn, and that exists in a fine powder form, presents a hazard, for example:

 - Synthetic organic chemicals

-Refer to Combustible dust and the Health and Safety Executive (HSE) publication, Safe handling of combustible dusts: Precautions against explosions for further information.
+Refer the Health and Safety Executive (HSE) publication, Safe handling of combustible dusts: Precautions against explosions for further information.

 Respirable dust, fibres and fumes